Adult Education & Spirituality

 This group meets formally and informally as needed to develop and champion ideas, strategies, and activities to meet specific goals set forth by the Vestry to (1) significantly improve the incorporation of existing church members and (2) use intentional hospitality to purposefully incorporate new members.
 That’s a fancy way of saying we want EVERYONE who comes to All Saints to feel welcome, comfortable, valued, and connected.
 We also want to facilitate opportunities for each person to use his/her specific gifts in ministry at All Saints, for the common good of our community and the personal joy of the giver.

-In addition to greeting people at services and following up with newcomers, we support and facilitate various group activities, such a book club, women’s discussion, movie and cultural outings, and crafters gatherings.
-We help with keeping our Parish Directory and informational booklets about All Saints up to date.
+In addition to greeting people at services and following up with newcomers, we support and facilitate various group activities, such as book club, women’s discussion, movie and cultural outings, and crafters gatherings.
 We work jointly with other committees such as Hospitality to organize dinners and programs with fun activities to help us all feel stronger bonds with others in our All Saints family.

 While we are a designated committee, “incorporation” by definition requires the participation of EVERYONE to truly realize our church family’s goals.
 Please reach out to your neighbors at church.
 Share ideas and experiences that might contribute to these goals.
 Join a group or activity that appeals to you – or help start a new one!
 Finally, make known what YOU need in the give and take of our All Saints family life.